 LED lighting has numerous benefits for its users.
 Everything from improved lighting performance, decreased energy costs, and lowered maintenance expenses.
 Additionally, LED lights have a significantly longer lifespan than their more-traditional counterparts.
 However, one of the things happening in the market is that misinformation is spreading about LED lifespans.
 A recent report published by the department of energy, found lifetime claims for more than half of LED products to be inaccurate.
 So, the question becomes, why is this happening?
 Well, no industry is perfect with its product information and reporting.
 That said, we would like to use this post to help you better understand lifespan information.
 So that you can vet potential manufacturers and vendors when selecting your LED lighting products.
 The worst thing would be to retrofit your facility with LED lighting.
 Then have your lights fail years before they were supposed to.

-What is Average Rated Life of a Traditional Lamp?
+What is the Average Rated Life of a Traditional Lamp?

-To fully understand the lifespan of a LED we must first understand how traditional light sources were measured historically.
+To fully understand the lifespan of an LED we must first understand how traditional light sources are measured.
 The industry term that has been used to measure traditional lamp lifespan is average rated life.
-Average rated life is measured in hours and indicates when 50% of a statically significant sample size fails (This test is based on normal lamp voltage and current standards).
+Average rated life is measured in hours and indicates when 50% of a statistically significant sample size fails.
+(This test is based on normal lamp voltage and current standards.)

 LED’s Are Measured Differently

-In conclusion LED lighting is a powerful technology that can help to: decrease maintenance expenses, increase lighting performance, lower energy expenses, and extend the lifespan of your lighting.
+LED lighting is a powerful technology that can help: decrease maintenance expenses, increase lighting performance, lower energy expenses, and extend the lifespan of your lighting.
 Understanding your application and your need for accurate color rendering and light output will help you to better understand when you need to update your lighting.
-To find out more about how an LED lighting retrofit might help your organization reach out to us here at Action Services Group, we look forward to speaking with you.
+To find out more about how an LED lighting retrofit might help your organization reach out to us here at Action Services Group, by calling 610-558-9773, email [email protected] or schedule a call!
+We look forward to speaking with you